sobopla/oo-javascript-orange-trees/README.md

 * Refactor your JavaScript source files!
 * Refactor your spec files!

 ### Release 3 : The view

 Now let's add some interaction with the DOM.
 Write your DOM interaction code in `view.js` using the [jQuery library][].
 Use either the objects you built in release 1 or 2.

 In this release, let's try writing the code first and then the tests.
+We've provided you a primitive HTML shell in `orange.html`.

 * Write code that allows you to `plant` a tree by clicking a button.
-It should be visible on the screen somehow.
-(There is a tree image in the images file you may use)
+It should make the tree become visible on the screen somehow.
+Look at `#orange-tree-template`.
+It's not showing when the page loads, could you use JavaScript to change a CSS property on that div to make it appear?
+Once the tree is visible can you make the button become disabled?
 * Write code that allows you to `age` a tree by clicking a button.
-If you age the tree enough there should be oranges that appear on the tree (use the orange image)
+If you age the tree enough there should be oranges that appear on the tree (use the orange image).
+The age of the tree should be shown in the `p.age` element.
+  The total number of oranges it has should be shown in `p.fruit-count`.
 * Write code that allows you to `pick` a tree off an orange by clicking a button.
+This should decrease the count of fruits as well as remove an image

+**WARNING**:  Congratulations - you've reached the edge of procedural code.
+To achieve the goals of Release 3 you _could_ do a very procedural implementation
+- but each additional change of functionality will be painful and make you sad.
+Try to figure out how to implement the MVC pattern in JavaScript.
+MVC has nothing to do with how files are laid out or any particular language but is a way of identifying primary responsibilities and associating them with classes.
+As we said, above, Orange Trees is a simple application that affords you the change _to create a beautiful implementation_.
+Take advantage of this narrowly-focused application to build your skills!

 ### Release 4